Jumper42/BubbleStruggle/README.md

 # BubbleStruggle
-Creating a game with using unity for school project
+Creating a game with unity.
+For school project.